-Date of last Amendment: 8/9/2022 Approved by: Ross Gittell, Chancellor
+Date Effective: 11/19/2013 Approved by: Ross Gittell, Chancellor

 The Community College System of New Hampshire values and respects the sacrifice and contributions made by our service men and women.
 This policy recognizes their service and the knowledge, skills, and experience gained while in service to our country.
 It outlines the process by which military education and training shall be recognized and appropriate credit awarded within and among institutions of CCSNH.